List of NYC Ferry stops: Sunset Park

 Located at the Brooklyn Army Terminal in Sunset Park, Brooklyn.
 Served by the South Brooklyn and Rockaway routes.
+The landing is also used by the employee shuttle for NYU Langone Health that runs to the East 34th Street Ferry Landing and is operated by New York Water Taxi.

 The landing was rebuilt and opened in 2018, with an all new waiting area.

 East 90th Street

 This stop was opened along with the Soundview line in August 2018.
 The Astoria route was extended to end at East 90th St on August 22, 2020.

 Astoria route

 Astoria

 The Astoria terminal is located in Hallets Cove between the Astoria Houses public housing project and Socrates Sculpture Park.
 Long Island City Community Boathouse runs an introductory kayaking program in the cove, and objected to the placement of the ferry terminal.

 Roosevelt Island

 Located underneath the Queensboro Bridge, NYC Ferry is one of three public transit options connecting Roosevelt Island with Manhattan, the other two being the F train and the Roosevelt Island Tramway.

 Long Island City

 The Long Island City Ferry Terminal is located at the north end of Gantry Plaza State Park.
 It is served by the Astoria route in both directions.